sshashank124/sshashank124.github.io-old/projects.md

 > **Technologies**: *C/C++* (Arduino, Raspberry Pi, CANBUS, libbluetooth), *Android* (Bluetooth)
 >
 > ***August 2015 - June 2016***
+>
+> Ranked 6th in the competition from 40 universities

 I was a member of the Georgia Tech HyTech Racing team where we design a single-seat Electric Vehicle to compete against teams from up to 40 other universities at the Formula Hybrid competition and FSAE Electric.